In March 2018, I had the privilege to interview Richard Davis for “10 questions.” Davis is chair of the United Utah Party.

 A recent book by Philip Jenkins looks at a tumultuous time in history that contains lessons for believers trying to navigate today’s religious landscape.

 Daniel Peterson is the president and chairman of the board of the Interpreter Foundation, a scholar of Islam, and the founding editor of the Middle Eastern Texts Initiative.Continue reading “10 questions with Daniel C. Peterson”

 In January 2018, I had the privilege to interview two historians associated with the Joseph Smith Papers Project: Matthew J. Grow and R. Eric Smith.
 Both scholars served as editors for the 2017 publication, “The Council of Fifty: What the Records Reveal about Mormon History.”

 SALT LAKE CITY — On Feb.
 28, CBS will debut “Survivor: Ghost Island” and again give viewers a chance to vicariously experience adventure, intrigue and betrayal.

 The Council of Fifty was a secret organization founded by the Prophet Joseph Smith in 1844.
 The previously inaccessible records — or minutes — kept by the group remained a source of much speculation until they were made public in 2016.
-A new book titled “ The Council of Fifty: What the Records Reveal about Mormon History” contains 15 essays about various topics of interest from the minutes of the council.

 Among the many insights shared in the book are five fascinating facts about the Council of Fifty minutes.
 Continue reading “Five fascinating facts about the Council of Fifty”